-The term 'Reconciliation' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Reconciliation' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Reconciliation refers to an accounting process.
 Its chief defining characteristic is that is employs two different records in order to make sure that the figures it portrays are both identical and accurate.
 This critical process ensures that money going out of an account measures accurately against the amount actually spent.
 In other words, it assures accountants that the two values will be in balance once the recording period concludes.